George Carmont: Newcastle Knights

 He played in the 2010 Super League Grand Final victory over St. Helens at Old Trafford.

 Carmont played for the Wigan Warriors in the 2011 World Club Challenge against 2010 NRL premiers, the St. George Illawarra Dragons, and scored two tries, but it was not enough to gain his side the victory.

 2011's Super League XVI for Wigan Warriors started with a Magic Weekend match against St Helens, in which Carmont scored one try.
 He followed this up with another try against the Bradford Bulls in Round 2 late in the match.
-His next score was made in a loss against the Catalans Dragons in Round 8, before touching down a week later against the Hull Kingston Rovers in Round 9.
+His next score was made in a loss against the Catalans Dragons in Round 8, before touching down a week later against Hull Kingston Rovers in Round 9.